 To measure progress, trainees are formally evaluated upon completion of each competency.
-Competence is demonstrated through written, oral, or performance demonstration, with at least a minimum passing score.
+Competence is demonstrated through written, oral, or performance demonstration, with at least a minimum passing score (generally 70% or "pass" on a pass/fail measure).
 Because completion of training is based on an individual's mastery of material and skills, CET's training is, by definition, individualized and self-paced.